Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 This joint project is a collaboration between [BITS Pilani](https://www.bits-pilani.ac.in/), [TCS Research (Kolkata)](https://www.tcs.com/research-and-innovation), [Infosys (Hyderabad)](https://www.infosys.com/), and [IIEST (Shibpur)](https://www.iiests.ac.in/)

-<h2> The official implementation of our Solar Power Prediction Test bed.  </h2>
+<h2> Overview: The official implementation of our Solar Power Prediction Test bed  </h2>

 The complete bird’s eye view of the proposed Test bed Framework depicting the workflow for Data Collection/Curation, Data Mining/Analytics and Supervised Learning Methods study, analysis, and experimentation on custom regional meteorological data (here data from East India) for Solar power forecasting and prediction.